 With the outbreak of war, the Australian government was quick to leap to the aid of Britain and her European allies providing men and equipment of the Second Australian Imperial Force (AIF) for Europe and the Middle Eastern theatre of war.
 The RAAF had intended to send an Air Expeditionary Force to Europe consisting of 2 bomber squadrons and 2 fighter squadrons but with a lack of suitable aircraft it was decided that manpower was going to be the best solution.

 Australia along with other Commonwealth nations joined the Empire Air Training Scheme (EATS) to train a vast number of pilots and aircrew that could fly within the RAF and RAAF (the target of the scheme was to provide 50,000 trained aircrew per year).
-The Air Expeditionary Force concept was abandoned, but Number 10 Squadron RAAF was formed in Britain with Australian personnel already there and they were equipped with Short Sunderland flying boats that flew under the command of the RAF.
-In 1940 Number 3 Squadron and Number 1 Air Ambulance Unit were sent to the Middle East.
+The Air Expeditionary Force concept was abandoned, but No. 10 Squadron RAAF was formed in Britain with Australian personnel already there and they were equipped with Short Sunderland flying boats that flew under the command of the RAF.
+In 1940 No. 3 Squadron and No. 1 Air Ambulance Unit were sent to the Middle East.
 All other assets were focused on the EATS.

 Empire Air Training Scheme